 Read my review: https://bookreviewsgalore.wordpress.com/2013/07/20/sleuthing-around/

 - Kabuliwalla and The Wife’s Letter by Rabindranath Tagore.

 - The Inheritance of Loss by Kiran Desai (Set in Kalimpong!)

 - The Blue Bedspread by Raj Kamal Jha.
 Check out my review!

 - Namesake and Lowland by Jhumpa Lahiri.
 (Read the reviews here: https://bookreviewsgalore.wordpress.com/2012/06/25/immigration-anyone/)

-States that are missing: Odisha, Mizoram, Tripura, Telangana, Andhra Pradesh, Haryana, Rajasthan, Bihar, Assam, Sikkim, Jharkhand, Chhattisgarh and the union territories except Delhi!
+States that are missing: Odisha, Mizoram, Tripura, Andhra Pradesh, Haryana, Rajasthan, Bihar, Sikkim, Jharkhand, Chhattisgarh and the union territories except Delhi and Jammu and Kashmir!

 Have you read any books from the above places?
 Comment below!

 I am going to leave you with these last books that resist any categorization!
 These are some books and reviews of those books set in fictional towns or move across different places in India:

 - The Ibis Trilogy by Amitav Ghosh.
 Read the reviews of its first two books here: https://bookreviewsgalore.wordpress.com/tag/ibis/